nestorSag/mlops-lite/README.md

 * They should be runnable with `mlflow run` without passing any additional `-P` arguments; set defaults as needed.

 * Your `MLProject` code is responsible for fetching the data (e.g. from S3), training the model and logging it to MLFlow along with any other artifacts; you can assume `MLFLOW_TRACKING_URI` will point to the provisioned server automatically.
 See the example included.
-Note even jupyter notebooks are fine, as long as they log the model as a valid [MLFlow Model](https://mlflow.org/docs/latest/models.html); this is straightforward for most ML libraries in Python.
+Note even jupyter notebooks are fine, as long as they log the model as a valid [MLFlow Model](https://mlflow.org/docs/latest/models.html); this is straightforward to do for most ML libraries in Python using existing `mlflow` methods.

 ## Launching training jobs